aaronpowell/aaronpowell.github.io/src/documents/posts/2012-07-11-using-mvc-in-umbraco-4-revisited.md

---- cson
+---
   title: "Revisiting using ASP.NET MVC in Umbraco 4"
   metaTitle: "Revisiting using ASP.NET MVC in Umbraco 4"
   description: "An update on using ASP.NET MVC with Umbraco 4."
   revised: "2012-07-11"
   date: "2012-07-11"
-tags: ["umbraco","asp.net-mvc"]
+  tags:
+    - "umbraco"
+    - "asp.net-mvc"
   migrated: "true"
-urls: ["/umbraco/using-mvc-in-umbraco-4-revisited"]
+  urls:
+    - "/umbraco/using-mvc-in-umbraco-4-revisited"
-summary: """
+  summary: ""

-"""
 ---
 A month on I wanted to revisit my post on [using MVC with Umbraco 4][1].
 I write the code and draft while driving back from the retreat so it wasn't very *deeply* investigated.